Fraud Alert by the NLP Leadership Summit

 Proud to be IANLP!
 So folks, if you have graduated under IANLP standards, post 'IANLP' to your site, print 'IANLP' on your business cards.

-Be proud to have graduated under one of the world's most successful yet rigorous and convincing NLP set of guidelines.
+Be proud to have graduated in NLP under one of the world's most successful yet rigorous and convincing set of guidelines.

 Show all News